Potential Use Cases of Blockchain

 9. Digital Media

-Digital media is also an application of Blockchain.
+Digital media is also a Blockchain application.
 To protect companies’ intellectual properties, maintain data integrity, and target the right customers, digital media companies are using Blockchain.
 MadHive is a media and advertising company that stores all its information in a Blockchain ledger.

 The banking sector uses Blockchain for payments, KYC record-keeping, reduction of frauds, trading platforms, etc.

-For online voting, registration processes, real estate activities, devising public policy, and for numerous other purposes, various governments use the technology of Blockchain across the globe.
-Countries such as Dubai, Estonia, the USA, and Georgia use Blockchain for digital passport, identity management, e-voting, smart contracts, public archives, and land registry.
+For online voting, registration processes, real estate activities, devising public policy, and numerous other purposes, various governments use the technology of Blockchain across the globe.
+Countries such as Dubai, Estonia, the USA, and Georgia use Blockchain for digital passports, identity management, e-voting, smart contracts, public archives, and land registries.

-From this tutorial, you might have got a detailed understanding of Blockchain, its workflow, its need, Bitcoins, Hyperledger, setting up Blockchain, and its various use cases.
+From this blockchain use cases tutorial, you might have gained a detailed understanding of blockchain, its workflow, its need, Bitcoin, Hyperledger, setting up the blockchain, and its various use cases.

-While here we covered quite a bit of Blockchain’s core functionality, still there is a lot to know about it.
-If you are looking forward to learning more about it, then you must go for the structured Blockchain training provided by Intellipaat, where you will work on various case-based scenarios, along with the exhaustive topic-wise assignments, hands-on sessions, and various industry-based projects that will give you an end-to-end understanding of Blockchain and its implementation.
+While we have covered quite a bit of blockchain’s core functionality, there is still a lot to learn about it.
+If you are looking to learn more, I recommend Intellipaat’s structured blockchain training.
+In this training, you will work on various case-based scenarios, as well as exhaustive topic-wise assignments, hands-on sessions, and industry-based projects.
+This will give you an end-to-end understanding of blockchain and its implementation.